Josuto/monguito/README.md

   not specify an `id`, this function inserts the entity.
 Otherwise, this function expects the entity to exist in the collection; if it does, the function updates it.
 Otherwise, throws an exception.
 This is because trying to persist a new entity that includes a developer specified `id` represents a _system invariant violation_; only Mongoose is able to produce MongoDB identifiers to prevent `id` collisions and undesired entity updates.
+Finally, this function specifies an optional `userId` argument to enable user audit data handling (more on that topic later).
 - `deleteById` deletes an entity matching the given `id` if it exists.
 When it does, the function returns `true`.
   Otherwise, it returns `false`.